 Law school students take on far more debt than other grad students.
 The cost to repay law school debt depends primarily on three factors:

-- The interest rates on your loans
+- The interest rates on your loans.

-- How how long it takes you to pay your loans back
+- How how long it takes you to pay your loans back.

-- Whether you’ll qualify for loan forgiveness
+- Whether you’ll qualify for loan forgiveness.

 Keep in mind that while you can refinance both federal and private student loans, refinancing federal student loans will cost you access to federal benefits and protections — such as income-driven repayment plans and student loan forgiveness programs.

-Average interest rates on law school loans
+Interest rates on law school loans

 If you're taking federal student loans for pre-law and law degrees, there are three interest rate tiers — one for undergraduates, one for graduate students, and one for PLUS loans.
 Many lawyers have all three types of loans by the time they graduate from law school.